Skip to main content

 3. Select a preset permission template or create a new comment manually.

-(info) When asking for permission, make sure to ask the content creator to @mention your account in their reply to automatically permission the content.
+(info) When asking for permission, make sure to ask the content creator to use the hashtag you defined in the permission template when they reply in order to automatically permission the content.
+If they reply without using the hashtag, you will need to manually set the content to permissioned.

-4. Click Post to Facebook or Post to Twitter.
+4. Click Post to Facebook or Post to X (formerly Twitter).

-Your message is sent to the content creator and the permission status is set to Awaiting Permission.
+Your comment posts and the permission status is set to Awaiting Permission.

 Requesting Permission from Other Social Networks